emartineznunez/AutoMeKin/docs/results.md

 9 11
 ```
 In the above files, DE is the energy relative to that of the main structure specified in the `FA.dat` file
-(optimized with the semiempirical Hamiltonian).
+optimized with the semiempirical Hamiltonian.
 The integers are used to identify, independently, minima
 and transition states.
 Notice that, in this example, MIN 2 corresponds to the structure specified in `FA.xyz`.

 ### table.db

 These are SQLite3 tables containing the geometries, energies
-and frequencies of minima, products and TSs, respectively: `table` can be `min`, `prod` and `ts`, which refer to the minima (intermediates), product fragments and transition states, respectively.The different properties can be obtained using `select.sh`:
+and frequencies of minima, products and TSs, respectively: `table` can be `min`, `prod` and `ts`, which refer to the minima, product fragments and transition states, respectively.The different properties can be obtained using `select.sh`:
 ```
 select.sh FINALDIR property table label
 ```
-where `property` can be: `natom`, `name`, `energy`, `zpe`, `g`, `geom`, `freq`, `formula` (only for `prod`) or `all`, and `label` is one of the numbers shown in RXNet (see below), which are employed to label each structure.
+where `property` can be: `natom`, `name`, `energy`, `zpe`, `g`, `geom`, `freq`, `formula` (only for `prod`) or `all`, and `label` is one of the numbers shown in `RXNet` below, which are employed to label each structure.
 At the semiempirical level, the energy values correspond to heats of formation.
 For high-level calculations, the tables collect the electronic energies.
 Please note that for the hybrid calculations involved through the use of keyword `LowLevel_TSopt`, energies, zpe and frequencies in the tables are those obtained with MOPAC, while the geometry in ts.db is the one obtained at the g09/g16 level of theory.

 As an example, to obtain the geometry of the first low-level transition state of FA, you should use:
 ```